-Now the GIO rider is offered by many different companies, with certain companies adding certain nuances to the features.
+Now the guaranteed insurability option rider is offered by many different companies, with certain companies adding certain nuances to the features.
 This guide is an overview and is not specific to any company or rider.

 Now before we jump in, let’s define what the Guaranteed Insurability rider is.

-Guaranteed Insurability Rider DEFINITION: an optional rider attached to permanent life insurance policies that allows the owner to elect to purchase additional life insurance death benefit coverage periodically at certain attained ages, or alternatively, upon certain special occasions such as marriage and the birth of a child.
+The guaranteed insurability option rider is a rider for life insurance that allows the owner to purchase additional coverage periodically at certain attained ages or upon certain special occasions such as marriage and the birth of a child.
 The choice to use the option is guaranteed and the coverage is added with no evidence of insurability required, meaning no health exam or medical questions.

 As a rider you can attach to a life insurance policy, the Guaranteed Insurability option allows you to increase the coverage amount on specific dates or to choose an entirely new policy based on your original life insurance health rate class.You will be limited on how much you can get, but typically the maximum amount will be twice your original death benefit, up to $125,000.

 What’s more, the change can be made without underwriting and without concern for health or any other factors.
 Since it’s guaranteed, your health won’t play a role and this is why many are choosing this rider each and every year.